 Simulation and analysis

 Langevin dynamics simulations are performed at 300 K at monovalent salt concentrations of 100 mM and 200 mM in NVT ensembles with a time-step of 0.02 ps and a Langevin friction coefficient of 0.02 ps-1 using GROMACS version 2018.
 Simulations are performed for at least 2.5 μs in cubic periodic boxes, and the last 2 μs are used for analyzing the interaction between polyPR and the transport components.
+The error bars in figure 2 are standard errors of the mean (SEM) calculated from block averaging with three blocks at equilibrium.
 The binding sites are obtained from the crystal structures of the bound states of transport components in the Protein Data Bank using PiSITE .
 This web-based database provides interaction sites of a protein from multiple PDBs including similar proteins.
 The RanGTP binding data (vertical green lines) in figure 3 and S4 contains binding residues for both RanGTP and RanGppNHp, the non-hydrolysable form of RanGTP.
 The time-averaged number of contacts between the polyPR and transport components in figure 2 is obtained by summing the number of contacts per time frame (i.e. the number of polyPR/transport components residue pairs that are within 1 nm) over all frames and dividing by the total number of frames.
 The contact probability for each transport component residue is the probability of having at least one polyPR residue within 1 nm proximity of the transport component residue.
 The contact probability is calculated for each transport component residue by dividing the number of frames for which this contact criterion is satisfied, by the total number of frames.
+In figure S5 we show that conducting longer simulations does not significantly affect the contact probabilities presented in figure 3a (data shown for PR50 binding to Impα1ΔN and RanGAP), confirming convergence of our computations.
 Residue i is considered to be a contact site if the contact probability for this residue is larger than 0.10.
 Nshared is the number of transport component residues that make contact with polyPR (obtained in our simulations) and at the same time are known for recognition of native binding partners (according to PiSITE).
 The time-averaged total dipole moment of the CG models of transport components is calculated using gmx dipole in GROMACS.

 - 1.A hexanucleotide repeat expansion in C9ORF72 is the cause of chromosome 9p21-linked ALS-FTDNeuron 72:257–268